Queensland Cultural Centre: Queensland Performing Arts Centre (QPAC)

-The Concert Hall, an auditorium with a capacity of 1,6000 to 1,800 seats, is a long "shoe-box" space accommodating a stage, orchestra pit, upholstered stalls seating, a single rear balcony and long side galleries.
+The Concert Hall, an auditorium with a capacity of 1,600 to 1,800 seats, is a long "shoe-box" space accommodating a stage, orchestra pit, upholstered stalls seating, a single rear balcony and long side galleries.
 The auditorium is designed for a long reverberation time, ideal for a big orchestral sound.
 The space is able to be varied acoustically to give appropriate acoustic definition to other modes of performance.
 Interior finishes include Johnstone River hardwood flooring and tiers, sand-blasted white concrete and veneered-plywood walls.
 A white plasterboard coffered ceiling incorporates theatrical lighting pods.
 The Concert Hall accommodates the Klais Grand Organ with its 6500 pipes arranged symmetrically as a central focus on the rear stage wall.

 The Lyric Theatre, an auditorium with a proscenium stage and a seating capacity of 2,000, has an orchestra pit, a stalls and two upper balconies with seating.
 The space was designed for a medium reverberation time, ideal for opera, but can be acoustically modified for light opera, musicals and dramas through the use of absorber panels in the ceiling.
-Interior finishes include a color-graded velour curtain, carpeted floors and tiers, stained veneered plywood wall panels, a lower ceiling of aluminum tubing and an upper ceiling of gypsum board, and upholstered theater seats.
+Interior finishes include a colour-graded velour curtain, carpeted floors and tiers, stained veneered plywood wall panels, a lower ceiling of aluminium tubing and an upper ceiling of gypsum board, and upholstered theatre seats.

-The Cremorne Theatre, a flexible space with six configurations and a seating capacity of 200-300, is a apartment-floor auditorium with movable folding rows of seats, movable modular stage elements, an upper wraparound balcony with removable balustrade, lighting bridges, overhead props and lighting grids, and control rooms.
+The Cremorne Theatre, a flexible space with six configurations and a seating capacity of 200–300, is an apartment-floor auditorium with movable folding rows of seats, movable modular stage elements, an upper wraparound balcony with removable balustrade, lighting bridges, overhead props and lighting grids, and control rooms.
 The interior design reflects the basic functional aspect of the space: wood flooring, white plasterboard walls and ceilings, padded seating, and dark acoustic curtains on the walls.

-The Playhouse, a proscenium theater with a seating capacity of 850, has a stalls, a center parquet, a balcony and balcony boxes for audience seating.
+The Playhouse, a proscenium theatre with a seating capacity of 850, has a stalls, a centre parquet, a balcony and balcony boxes for audience seating.
 The foyers face Russell Street and are connected at corners to Stanley Street.
 There are grand staircases and elevators at both ends and outdoor balconies on both foyer levels.

 Ancillary rooms provide front and back of house facilities, restaurants, bars, ticket office, green room, dressing room, rehearsals, administration and storage.
 The entire building features original furniture and furnishings designed by Robin Gibson and Partners.